Galapagos - Formalities

 The Galapagos does not recognise or allow the normal 72 hour breathing space to rest etc. before checking in.
-They allow 12 hours only before charges apply.
-In the first 12 hours you can take on provisions and water.
+They allow 12 hours only, however in the first 12 hours you can take on provisions and water.

-Note however that with this type of stay you will be restricted to the port of entry and are not allowed to travel to other ports with your own boat.
+Note, however, that with this type of stay you will be restricted to the port of entry only and are not allowed to travel to other ports with your own boat.
 (So do your research carefully as to the best port of entry based on your requirements, for example, it's not possible at this time to refuel at Isabela).

 Yachts arriving with an Autographo in hand, are given up to 30 days with the possibility of a 30 day extension, and may be able to visit the following inhabited ports:

 - Pto.
 B. Moreno, Isla San Cristobal (Wreck Bay)

 - Pto.
 Ayora, Isla Santa Cruz (Academy Bay)

 - Pto.
 Villamil, Isla Isabela

 Cruisers who have obtained an Autographo will automatically be issued a National Zarpe for the Galapagos.

 For more information on Autographos see Documents.